1950 Vintage Fashion

 The most fashionable color scheme of the year was black and white, used day and night, winter and summer, and in either proportion—black with white accessories, or white with black accessories.
 There was a big wave of Spanish colours, like a rich yellow or ruby red worn with accents of black.
 This Spanish influence was also felt in the widespread use of ball fringe, jet and passementerie, and many hats were of Spanish inspiration, resembling those worn by matadors.

-Hats continued quite small in 1950—pillboxes, toques and tiny berets—although there was a noticeable forward movement in the way they were worn.
+1950s vintage hats continued quite small-pillboxes, toques and tiny berets—although there was a noticeable forward movement in the way they were worn.

 Choose your vintage fashion year below